ahmetahaydemir/StandardizeBows/README.md

 # StandardizeBows
 Standardize Bows is a Unity ( C# ) project that is created in order to setup bow models that will simulate the physics of a bow without having any animation or animator component being attached to the bow.
 It is something that I currently use in my hobby project.
 I hope by sharing it more people can benefit from it.

-Advantage of using C# for this case is the customizability aspect.

 Also it might help to people who don't have any experience in animation :)

-## Pros

-⇛ If you are not experienced in a modelling software and you don't have the time and energy to learn them like I don't, this asset is for you !
+⇛ If you are not experienced in a modelling software and you don't have the time and energy to learn them like I don't, **this asset is for you ! **

-⇛ If you are creating a game that has lots and lots of bow models, this asset is for you !
+⇛ If you are creating a game that has lots and lots of bow models, **this asset is for you !**

-⇛ If you want your player stats to affect and interact with the movement of the bows like in a RPG game, this asset is for you !
+⇛ If you want your player stats to affect and interact with the movement of the bows like in a RPG game, **this asset is for you !**

-## Cons

-⇝ However, because of the way this C# script achieves this process, this script is not viable for a game that has more than 100 of these bows concurrently active in a scene ( Like a RTS game would have ).
+⇝ **However,** because of the way this C# script achieves this process(not the most performant way), this script is not viable for a game that has more than 100 of these bows concurrently active in a scene ( Like a RTS game would have ).

-★★★★★ Where this script really shines is the customizability aspect of it.★★★★★
+★★★★★★★★★★ Where this script really shines is the customizability aspect of it.★★★★★★★★★★

 # ❂ FEATURES ❂